 Although all three of the approaches to value are based on market data, the Sales Comparison Approach is most frequently referred to as the Market Approach.
 This approach is utilized not only for estimating land value but also in comparing sales of similarly improved properties to parcels on the appraisal roll.
 As previously discussed in the Data Collection/Validation section of this report, pertinent data from actual sales of properties, both vacant and improved, is pursued throughout the year in order to obtain relevant information, which can be used in all aspects of valuation.
-Sales of similarly improved properties can provide a basis for the depreciation schedules in the Cost Approach, rates and multipliers used in the Income Approach, and as a direct comparison in the Sales Comparison Approach.
-Improved sales are also used in ration studies, which afford the appraiser an excellent means of judging the present level and uniformity of the appraised values.
+Sales of similarly improved properties used in the Income Approach, and as a direct comparison in the Sales Comparison Approach.
+Improved sales are also used in ratio studies, which afford the appraiser an excellent means of judging the present level and uniformity of the appraised values.